henry2004y/KeyNotes/contents/flr.md

 \frac{\partial^2 B_{1z}}{\partial x^2} - \frac{\omega^2 \partial V_A^{-2}/\partial x}{\omega^2/V_A^2 - k_z^2}\frac{\partial B_{1z}}{\partial x} + \Big( \frac{\omega^2}{V_A^2} - k_y^2 - k_z^2 \Big) B_{1z} = 0
 $$ {#eq:flr_wave_bz}

-Let us first get some intuitions about @eq:flr_Ey (following [@glassmeier1999magnetospheric], but note that there are sign errors and wrong equations in the original paper!).
+Let us first get some intuitions about @eq:flr_wave_ey (following [@glassmeier1999magnetospheric], but note that there are sign errors and wrong equations in the original paper!).
 This equation exhibits strong singularities found in the denominator of its second term, much as first described by Tamao (1965).
 The following solutions are possible.
 If $R^2 - k_z^2 - k_y^2 > 0$, from which $R^2 - k_z^2 > 0$ follows, no singularities appear.
 Assuming $k_y \approx 0$, the above equation reduces to

 $$
 \frac{\partial^2}{\partial x^2}E_y + (R^2 - k_z^2)E_y = 0